Doctor in neuroscience, clinical psychologist and author

 If you’ve ever tried to tell someone who’s stressed out that everything will be fine, you’ll have noticed that it doesn’t work.
 In fact, this approach never works: they’ll probably freak out even more.
 If I imagine a lion is coming to attack me and you say, “No, Albert, don’t worry, it’ll be fine,” I’ll just conclude that you don’t know the first thing about my situation.

 If we bring our example into the present, the same thing happens.
 Your friend can reassure you and tell you this will be your best presentation yet – but you’ll just conclude that they know nothing.
 And the worst thing is, you’re right!
-Nobody can know how an action will unfold and, this time, no self-defence mechanism in your brain will be able to stop it.
+Nobody can know how an action will unfold and, this time, no self-defense mechanism in your brain will be able to stop it.
 You just have to embrace the uncertainty by postponing your stress.

 2. Adopt a self-distancing attitude

 Solomon was a biblical figure renowned for his wisdom.
-In the Old Testament, he is characterised as a prophet and king of Israel whose judgment helps his kingdom to prosper.
+In the Old Testament, he is characterized as a prophet and king of Israel whose judgment helps his kingdom to prosper.
 But in his private life, Solomon struggled to make the right decisions – so much so that his life became a living hell – which eventually led to the collapse of his empire.
 In the 21st century, psychological researchers wanted to know whether this passage from the Bible had any scientific value.
 After some empirical experiments, they managed to prove that we are indeed much better at giving advice to others than to ourselves.
 They called this phenomenon “Solomon’s paradox”.

 The most recent study on Solomon’s paradox was carried out by Igor Grossmann and Ethan Kross in 2014.
 In a series of experiments, psychologists asked students to imagine a scenario in which a person learns that their partner is cheating on them.
 When students put themselves in the shoes of the person being cheated on, they reacted as they probably would in real life – instinctively, with anger.
 By contrast, if they imagined it happening to one of their friends, the subjects had a more reflective attitude.
 This is called psychological self-distancing.
 It’s about imagining that your problem is someone else’s rather than your own.
 In King Solomon’s case, he might well have saved his throne if he’d imagined himself going to seek advice from another king.